 Fishing charters are available and local guides can help ensure your experience is as fruitful as possible.
 If you are coming to the Sunshine Coast by boat, there are many moorage opportunities all along our coastline.

 Keep in mind that it is always important to check the area you intend to fish in for regulations and restrictions because they can change each season, and sometimes even during the season.
-If you are unsure of where to check, feel free to contact any one of our Visitors Centre for some help.
-You should be able to answer these 5 questions before you set out:
+If you are unsure of where to check, feel free to contact any one of our Visitors Centres for some help.

 There are restrictions that are particularly relevant to the Sunshine Coast.
 Make yourself aware of the Glass Sponge Reef Marine Refuges and the various Rockfish Conservation Areas, and be on the lookout for signage at local marinas.